srijal30/BongoCatType/README.md

 * mostly finished GameManager and TerminalGame (except for word generation)

 ### v1
-* implemented a word generator
+* implemented a WordGenerator which will generate words dependent on difficulty
+* made the WordGenerator highly customizable in the sense that in the future we can easily decide what makes a word difficult.
+For now we decided on length.

 -- will add details later too lazy rn 😴😴😴😴 --